ejentoai/Quickstart-Template/README.md

 - Users can only access chats from their current browser session
 - Chat history persists across page reloads within the same session
 - Data is stored in the database with session-based associations
-- Ideal for quick demonstrations or public kiosks

 #### 2. Authenticated Users (Authentication Enabled - `NEXT_PUBLIC_AUTH_FLOW=true`)
 - Users must log in before accessing the AI agent